azadbolour/boardgame/README.md

-The steps needed to set up the development and deployment environments for the application are scripted in the Dockerfiles used for deployment in the _docker_ directory.
+The steps needed to set up the development and deployment environments for the application are scripted in the Dockerfiles used for deployment in the _docker_ directories of haskell-server and scala-server.

-To get started with the development othe haskell-server and the web-ui, follow the same steps listed in the Dockerfiles on your development machine.
+To get started with development follow the same steps listed in the Dockerfiles on your development machine.
 You may start by consulting the README.md file in the docker directory, and then reviewing the Dockerfiles there.

-For Java development (java-client and benchmark sub-projects) you'll also need to install maven set up your Java environment.
+For Java development (java-client and benchmark sub-projects) you'll also need to install maven.

 For postgres installation on ubuntu see: